-¶10-When in 1934 the General Assembly created the office of General Secretary of foreign missions, with full supervision of all the foreign missionary work of the church in the regions beyond, the Rev. Paul W. Thomas was elected to this position and continued to serve in that capacity until 1946 at which time Rev. R. G. Flexon was elected to that office.
+¶10-When in 1934 the General Assembly created the office of General Secretary of Foreign Missions, with full supervision of all the Foreign Missionary work of the Church in the Regions Beyond, the Rev. Paul W. Thomas was elected to this position.